authzforce/restful-pdp/README.md

 See the [license file](LICENSE).

 ## Getting started

+Launch the PDP with either Docker or the executable JAR as described in the next sections.

+### Using Docker

+Git clone this github repository or download the Source code ZIP from the [latest release](https://github.com/authzforce/restful-pdp/releases) and unzip it, then from the git clone / unzipped folder, go to the [`docker`](docker) directory.

+If you wish to use a different XACML Policy from the one provided, change the `policyLocation` parameter in the `pdp/conf/pdp.xml` (PDP configuration) file in that directory accordingly.

+Then run: `docker compose up -d`, then `docker compose logs` to check the PDP is up and running.

+(You can change the logging verbosity by modifying the Logback configuration file `pdp/conf/logback.xml`.)

+### Using the executable JAR

 Get the [latest executable jar](https://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-restful-pdp-cxf-spring-boot-server/) from Maven Central with groupId/artifactId = `org.ow2.authzforce`/`authzforce-ce-restful-pdp-cxf-spring-boot-server`.
 The name of the JAR is `authzforce-ce-restful-pdp-cxf-spring-boot-server-M.m.p.jar` (replace `M.m.p` with the latest version).

 Make sure it is executable (replace `M.m.p` with the current version):